Leave a Message

 Do I need 20 percent down?

 Not necessarily.
-Many buyers put down between 3 and 10 percent, though you may need to budget for private mortgage insurance.
+Many buyers put down less, though private mortgage insurance may apply.

 Can I buy before I sell?

 Yes, with the right strategy.
-Bridge loans and flexible closings can make this possible.
+Bridge financing and coordinated closings can make it possible.

-Typically 30 to 60 days from accepted offer to closing.
-It varies based on lender timelines and title work.
+Typically 30 to 60 days from accepted offer to closing, depending on lender timelines and property complexity.

 Is now a good time to buy?

-If you’re financially stable and planning to stay at least five years, ownership still outperforms renting in most South Shore towns.
+If you are financially stable and planning to stay at least five years, ownership continues to outperform renting in many South Shore towns.
+Perfect timing is less important than personal readiness.

 About the Author

-Erin Freeman is a dual-licensed Realtor with Gibson Sotheby’s International Realty in the South Shore and Premier Sotheby’s International Realty in Central Florida.
-Based in Hingham, she helps clients navigate every stage of a home purchase with a data-driven, lifestyle-forward approach—whether it’s a first home, a relocation, or the long-term move that finally feels right.
+Erin Freeman is a dual-licensed Realtor with Gibson Sotheby’s International Realty on the South Shore and Premier Sotheby’s International Realty in Central Florida.
+Based in Hingham, she helps buyers navigate every stage of the process with a data-driven, strategic approach whether it’s a first home, a relocation, or a long-term move.

 Let's Work Together